greim/reglib/README.markdown

 # Reglib

-Reglib is a lightweight event delegation library, specializing in *root-level* event delegation.
+Reglib is a lightweight, standalone event delegation library, specializing in *root-level event delegation*.
+Reglib can be used easily alongside other libraries, such as jQuery.

 ## What is Root-Level Event Delegation?